-The easiest way perhaps to think about it is ‘Shake for citrus, stir for spirits’.
+Perhaps the easiest way to think about it is ‘Shake for citrus, stir for spirits’.

 What You’ll Need To Stir

-Aside from the alcohol and some decent ice, stirring requires a vessel in which to mix, as well as a spoon with which to mix.
+Aside from the alcohol and some decent ice, stirring requires a vessel in which to mix, as well as a spoon with which to do the stirring.

 How To Stir